Slot Machine Strategies

 If you can find machines that are listed as paying a specific high percentage, then choose those.
 This will almost never happen in a land casino, because casinos don't like to divulge that info, but it happens sometimes.
 For example:

 - The Hollywood Casino in Mississippi reportedly had twelve 98% machines in 2016.
-(They didn't returned my call to verify whether they still do.
+(They didn't return my call to verify whether they still do.
 Can any reader please verify and send me a picture?)

 - Stratosphere and Riviera had specially-labeled 98% dollar slots, but that's a thing of the past.